What is Video Surveillance as a Service (VSaaS)?

 Video surveillance systems are a given within certain industries, such as banking, government, manufacturing, distribution, and healthcare.
 Companies within these industries were some of the first to transition to VSaaS.

-But video surveillance as a service is quickly expanding to new industries as more and more organizations realize the immense value of overseeing and monitoring their assets and facilities.
+But video surveillance as a service is quickly expanding to new industries.
+As more and more organizations realize the immense value of overseeing and monitoring their assets and facilities.
 From a business perspective, there is no downside to VSaaS when considering the remote-viewing capabilities, long-term cloud storage, and reduction in IT resources and costs.

 Improvements in video compression and the increasing accessibility of high-speed internet have also contributed to the growth of video surveillance as a service.